martinmugnier/martinmugnier.github.io/_pages/about.md

 *Upcoming events:*

 *Older events:*
-- September 29, 2021: I gave a talk on "Identification and (Fast) Estimation of Nonlinear Panel Models with Additively Separable Two-Way Fixed Effects" at CREST internal Microeconometrics Seminar, UK.
+- September 29, 2021: I gave a talk on "Identification and (Fast) Estimation of Nonlinear Panel Models with Additively Separable Two-Way Fixed Effects" at CREST internal Microeconometrics Seminar, FR.
 - September 16-18, 2021: I gave a talk on "Identification and (Fast) Estimation of Nonlinear Panel Models with Additively Separable Two-Way Fixed Effects" at the Bristol Econometric Study Group, UK.
 - July 1-3, 2021: I gave an online talk at the 2021 China Meeting of the Econometric Society (CMES 2021, virtual).
 - June 22-25, 2021: I gave an online talk at the 2021 IAAE conference.